saga-survey/marla/README.md

 # marla
-The directory contains scripts to create SAGA base catalogs for the a host list.
+This directory contains scripts to create SAGA base catalogs and compile SAGA spectra into a single file.

-### Google docs
+### Google docs:
 There are three google docs used in the scripts and these must be maintained to run the base catalogs:

 	SAGA_HOST_LISTS:  Contains the full SAGA host list and the Flag Zero list.
 	REMOVE_LIST:  Contains a list of objects which have been flagged by hand as junk.
 	SAGA_HOSTS+SATELLITES:  Official file of SAGA common names

 ### Directories and File Setup: